REWARD OFFERED: 'World War II' Robber Hits Two NJ Banks, Flees On Motorcycle

-A motorcycle-riding bank robber in an unusual get-up got nothing on his first try but succeeded on his second this week, according to the FBI, which sought the public's help identifying him.
+A motorcycle-riding bank robber in an unusual get-up got nothing on his first try but succeeded on his second this week, according to the FBI in Newark, which sought the public's help identifying him.

 There's a reward in it, authorities said.